-There were signs that someone thought she was the queen cat, at least some of the time.
-Sometimes when I walked down the hall past the guest bathroom, Sister would be standing expectantly by the bathroom sink, looking at me out the door and uttered a sharp, commanding, “MRROW!”
-I knew from where she was that she was asking, uh-h, commanding that I give her her brushing and NOW!!
+Sister, my second cat, changed!
+She had always been sweet, affectionate and loved being with me.
+Suddenly there were signs that someone thought she was the queen cat, at least some of the time.
+Sometimes when I walked down the hall past the guest bathroom, Sister would be standing expectantly by the bathroom sink, looking at me out the door and would utter a sharp, commanding, “MRROW!”
+I knew from where she was that she was asking, (uh-h, commanding) that I brush her and NOW!!

-Somehow Sister knew about my frequent guilt trips when I was afraid I had slighted one or the other cat.
-She played on my guilt after she studied my behavior when I accidentally almost(?) stepped on Norie’s tail.
+Somehow Sister seemed to know about my frequent guilt trips when I was afraid I had slighted one or the other cat.
+It seemed like she played on my guilt after she studied my behavior when I accidentally almost(?) stepped on Norie’s tail.
 (I never know for sure if I did or not, since the reaction is the same either way.)
 She saw how apologetic I was when I hurt or disappointed them.
+She seemed to know how to make me feel guilty that I could not or would not feed her every time she wanted food!

 Well, she knew how to let me know what she wanted.
 She would stare at me quietly with a certain “look” while sitting in the bedroom doorway for an unknown amount of time (at least several minutes).